ctaphal/checkMD/README.md

-# Welcome to checkMD, a tool to aid in minimizing physician errors!
+# Welcome to checkMD, a tool to minimize physician errors!

 **View final project at this link!** https://checkmd.streamlit.app/